OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:25

-Then the king of Israel said, “Take Micaiah and return him to Amon the governor of the city, and to Joash the king’s son,
+Then the king of Israel commanded, “Take Micaiah back to Amon the governor of the city, and to Joash the king’s son,

 ---